SkyeYXL/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

     Press the Esc key, enter `:wq`, and then press the Enter key to save the file and exit the edit mode.

-    **Note:** Take note of the following items when you edit the configuration file:
+    **Note:** When you edit the configuration file, take note of the following items:

     -   The configuration file is in the `YAML` format.
 Therefore, you must follow the `YAML` syntax rules when you configure the file.
     -   You cannot use tabs for indentation in `YAML` files.
 Use the space instead.
-    -   We recommend that you copy content in the default /etc/netplan/99-netcfg.yaml configuration file to avoid format issues.
+    -   We recommend that you copy information in the default /etc/netplan/99-netcfg.yaml configuration file to avoid format issues.
 3. Check the ENI configuration file and confirm the modification.

     ```
     cat /etc/netplan/eth1-netcfg.yaml
     ```

-4. Run the `netplan apply` command to validate the configuration.
+4. Run the `netplan apply` command to make the configuration take effect.

 ## Configure ENIs for instances that run SUSE or openSUSE

 eth1 is used in the following example.
 If you want to configure another ENI, modify the ENI ID.

-1. Open the configuration file of the ENI.
+1. Open the configuration file of an ENI.

     ```
     vi /etc/sysconfig/network/ifcfg-eth1